JoyceMeng6/Ontario-Military-Bases/README.md

+## Joyce Meng

+Hi!
+I'm a 2nd year Geospatial Data Science student at the University of Waterloo.

 # Ontario-Military-Bases
 This personal project maps the locations of the Ontario military installations that are currently active, including proximity analysis to the Canada &amp; U.S. Border.
 [Date Started]: August 2026